-We've observed sprouting under refrigerator conditions.
-In '98 we did not see cold sprouting in any of the 5000 seeds we kept.
-However, in '99 with over twice that many seeds in cold storage, we did see some germination.
 John McBride of Bellingham, WA, a commercial seed specialist, recommends drying daylily seed for 7 days at room temperature before storing in a lock top bag in the "crisper" in your refrigerator.
 This drying not only helps prevent seed rot from molds but also preserves original germ and vigor.
 It may also reduce the unexpected cold germination.
+However, lately we have put freshly collected seed directly into the little baggies and right into the refrigerator veggie drawer.
+We've observed sprouting under refrigerator conditions.
 If seeds are found to have sprouted in the refrigerator, they must be handled and planted very carefully so as not to break the tiny rootlets.
 They should grow just fine as long as they haven't become mushy.